Dating Someone With Depression: 23 Tips From a Therapist

 Sometimes, the best support you can offer is merely being there.
 You can’t fix it or take away the pain, but you can sit with them as a supportive force while they endure it.
 It may be uncomfortable at first, especially if your partner is hurting greatly.
 You don’t need to discuss anything, you don’t need to offer solutions– just be there.
 You may sit together in silence, hold them while they hurt, or lay together.
 Your emotional support offers them a feeling of safety and stability.

-7. Take Care of Yourself
+7. Take Care of Your Own Mental Health

-8. Set Boundaries
+8. Set Healthy Boundaries

-Sometimes, a person with depression will act in a way that’s disruptive to your life.
+Sometimes, a person with depression or other mental illnesses will act in a way that’s disruptive to your life.
 This may mean things like canceling plans or lashing out.
 Even though you understand that depression is the cause, it can still be hurtful.
 Create boundaries for yourself where you preserve your own needs while not causing your partner harm.
 For instance, when your partner cancels plans you were excited about, go ahead and do them anyways.
 During arguments that turn nasty, you can remove yourself from the situation to de-escalate.
 Healthy boundaries protect you and your partner from mounting resentment and negativity.

 9. Re-Think Communication

-10. Shoe Affection, Again and Again
+10. Show Affection, Again and Again

 11. Practice Gratitude